utiasASRL/vtr3/README.md

 ### Install [ROS2 Foxy](https://www.ros.org/)

-Before installing ROS2, install ROS1 if necessary in case the robot is not ROS2 enabled - instructions [here](./ros1_instructions.md).

 Instructions below follow the installation tutorial [here](https://index.ros.org/doc/ros2/Installation/Foxy/Linux-Development-Setup/).
-If you already have ROS2 installed then you can skip this section and replace the `setup.bash` being `sourced` below to your ROS2 installation.
+If you already have ROS2 installed you can skip this section and replace the `setup.bash` being `sourced` below to your ROS2 installation.

 Install ROS2 dependencies